Italy shares, bonds slide on political paralysis fears

 "Italy cannot be left ungoverned.
 We have to reflect," the media tycoon and former prime minister said.

-Berlusconi, who staged an impressive comeback by attacking the reform program of technocrat premier Mario Monti, ruled out a deal with the internationally respected economist.
+Berlusconi, who staged an impressive comeback by attacking the reform programme of technocrat premier Mario Monti, ruled out a deal with the internationally respected economist.

 The Italian confusion also sparked a sell-off of vulnerable Spanish and Portuguese bonds.